odoo-dev/odoo/doc/howtos/rdtraining/07_basicviews.rst

 List views, also called tree views, display records in a tabular form.

 Their root element is ``<tree>``.
-The simplest form of the list view simply lists all the fields to display in the table (each field as a column):
+The most basic version of this view simply lists all the fields to display in the table (where each field is a column):

 .. code-block:: xml